phusion/passenger_library/source/advanced_production/ruby_capistrano.md

 : Open the Nginx configuration file in which your app's virtual host is defined.
 Modify the `root` directive, and point it to `/var/www/myapp/current/public`.
 Notice the `public` part after `/var/www/myapp/current`.
 When done, restart Nginx.

 Passenger Standalone
 : <p>Stop your Passenger Standalone instance for now.
-Also, if you created a Passengerfile.json on the server (as per the deployment walkthrough), then it is a good idea to copy that to the `shared` directory:</p>
+Also, if you created a Passengerfile.json on the server (as per the deployment walkthrough), then it is a good idea to copy that to the <code>shared</code> directory:</p>

       cp /var/www/myapp/code/Passengerfile.json /var/www/myapp/shared/